jmendiola84/Pyber/README.md

 # The colors of each section of the pie chart
 colors = ["gold", "lightskyblue", "lightcoral"]

-# Tells matplotlib to seperate the "Python" section from the others
+# Tells matplotlib to seperate the "Urban" section from the others
 explode = (0, 0, 0.1)

 # Creates the pie chart based upon the values above